upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/gen_limit_exclusions_cfru_dpe.md

 1. Add a CFRU/DPE metadata classifier before changing Mega/GMax/Forme behavior.
 It should report sampled species count, allowed/excluded counts by reason, unknown-generation count, mega/form/GMax counts where known, and examples.
 2. Add explicit CFRU/DPE forme and Mega metadata if those entries are present as expanded species.
-Do not rely on names or suffixes alone for GMax; add a source-backed marker first.
+GMax now has a source-backed CFRU/DPE identity marker for the known `SPECIES_*_GIGA` block; do not extend it by name or suffix alone.
 3. Route Mega/GMax/Forme exclusions through the same eligibility predicate once their metadata and settings exist, then keep writer-specific identity mapping checks at the ROM handler boundary.